massalabs/.github/profile/README.md

 # Massa

-Welcome aboard on the *Massa* organisation.
-On this profile you will find every repositories related to the development on the **Massa blockchain**.
+Welcome aboard to *Massa* organisation.
+On this profile you will find all repositories related to the development on **Massa blockchain**.

 ## Code